These are the victims of the California Thousand Oaks shooting

 Sgt.
 Ron Helus

-Ventura County sheriff's Sgt.
-Ron Helus was shot late Wednesday when he entered the Borderline Bar and Grill in Thousand Oaks after reports of a shooting.
+Ventura County Sheriff's Sgt.
+Ron Helus was shot late Wednesday when he entered the Borderline Bar & Grill in Thousand Oaks, Calif., after reports of a shooting.

 He is being described as a "cop's cop" that would take on some of the toughest assignments and was on the SWAT team, according to a friend, Sgt.
 Eric Buschow.